IABTechLab/uid2docs/docs/portal/participant-info.md

 In the UID2 Portal, some of this information is displayed.
 When you have access, verify that the information is accurate.

-To access the page, go to the top right of the UID2 Portal user interface where your login ID is displayed.
+To access the page, go to the top right of the UID2 Portal user interface where your name is displayed.
 Click the down arrow and choose **Participant Information**.

 For an illustration, see [UID2 Portal Structure](portal-overview.md#uid2-portal-structure).